apiaryio/api-blueprint-ast/README.md

 ### Reference Object

-A reference object which is used whenever there is a reference from one section to another.
+A reference object which is used whenever there is a reference to a [Resource Model](https://github.com/apiaryio/api-blueprint/blob/master/API%20Blueprint%20Specification.md#ResourceModelSection).

 #### Attributes